A Mountain Man, sketch by Frederic Remington

 Witness Post: Mountain Man Syndrome

 The Jackson Hole trapper of 1869 was powerful and solitary as he arrived at the annual rendezvous.
-That winter he had stared face to face with the grizzle bear and won.
+That winter he had stared face-to-face with the grizzly bear and won.
 He had the hide to prove it.
-He had trapped and skinned beaver, muskrat, river otter, rabbit, and wolf, saving their pelts for the exchange.
+He had trapped and skinned beaver, muskrat, river otter, rabbit, and wolf, saving all of their pelts for the exchange.
 He was the quintessential mountain man of his era.
 But he is long gone.
-His story is now but a fleeting memory, replaced by stultifying male condition known as the Mountain Man Syndrome or MMS for short.
+His story is but a fleeting memory, replaced by the stultifying male condition known as the Mountain Man Syndrome or MMS for short.

 MMS is a serious, potentially terminal condition that has afflicted men in this country.
-The syndrome occurs in young men between the ages 21 to 41 who are drawn to live in mountain towns throughout the western states.
-The condition leaves them psychologically and emotionally stuck at the age of 20.
-These boys are thrill seekers in search of physical challenges and testosterone rushes.
-In the winter it’s time to shred the slopes; in spring it is hiking and prepping for summer; in summer it’s time to scale the mountains and swim the rivers; the fall is time to hunker down with some serious weed and alcohol and watch the aspen turn.
+The syndrome occurs in men between the ages 21 to 41, who are drawn to live in mountain towns throughout the western states.
+The condition leaves them emotionally and psychologically stuck at the age of 20.
+These boys are thrill seekers in perpetual pursuit of physical challenges and testosterone rushes.
+In the winter it’s time to strap on skis and shred the slopes; in spring it is hiking and prepping for summer; in summer it’s time to scale the mountains and swim the rivers; the fall is time to hunker down with some serious weed and alcohol and watch the aspen turn.

 [The condition could be dubbed MBS, for Mountain Boy Syndrome, but that acronym would be confused with Mortgage Backed Securities, which helped bring down the housing market.]